HasteGaming/classic/docs/charter.md

     - An individual nominated to the role by his peers in class.
     - The guild's multi directional conduit into various raid ceremonies such as Loot Council votes, Post Raid discussions, class raid assignments, etc.
     - Works with a Officer to introduce and explore concepts into raids and shape the guild.
   - Raider
-    - Maintains the 3 Ps.
+    - Maintains the 3 P's.
+      - Preparation
-      - Performance.
+      - Participation
-      - Participation.
+      - Performance
     - Veteran
       - A casual rank within the guild for those who have completed an expansion with Haste.
     - ALT